 We followed the same format as with the distance and periods: the Sun (1 phantom planet), Saturn (6 phantom planets) and Uranus (0 phantom planets).
 This time we completely excluded Jupiter’s last 4 moons from consideration.
 This position is somewhat justified in that Jupiter is now thought to have over 100 moons, not just the 12 we have included in our graphs.
 The Galilean moons, the ones Galileo viewed through his ordinary telescope, comprise over 99% of the lunar mass.
 The orbits of these major moons and some of the others are distinctly quantized, as our graphs illustrate.

-Our graphs have demonstrated fairly conclusively that the multiple orbits of planets or moons in spinning gravitational systems are quantized with respect to distance, period and velocity.
+Our graphs have demonstrated fairly conclusively that the multiple orbits of planets or moons in spinning gravitational systems of our Sun are quantized with respect to distance, period and velocity.
 This fairly definitive conclusion was based upon the high correlation, generally over 99%, between Planetary/Lunar Order and the three aforementioned orbital features.
 Due to the presumed prevalence and relative certainty of this phenomenon, we have extravagantly deemed this the Quantized Orbits Law.
 Let us now write an equation that clearly exhibits the quantized nature of planetary and lunar orbits.

 For each of our 12 Quantized Orbits Graphs, we generated a linear best-fit line.
 Its general appearance and equation is shown below.